ssg-wsg/Sample-Codes/SSG-API-Testing-Application-v2/docs/User Guide.md

 4. Once you are done, click on the “Send” button.
 This should send an HTTP GET request to the Course Run by Run Id (View Course Runs) API
    ![Send Request Button](assets/request-button.png)
-5. If the HTTP request is successful, you should be able to see 2 new tabs show up on your screen as such:
+5. If the HTTP request is successful, you should be able to see 2 new tabs show up on your screen
    1. The Request tab shows the API endpoint that you are making the GET request to, the Headers of the request, as well as the body of the request
    2. The Response tab shows the response from the API after receiving your request